boblund/jslogprog/Readme.md

 // X=lisa, Y=sam
 // no more solutions
 ```
 `result` is an object where the keys are Variable names and properties are the solution bindings.

+**NOTE** `jslogprog.mjs` defines the notEqual clause.
+It's inclusion in this example is for illustration.

 JSLogProg can be used without rules, clauses and queries.
 For example: